 We were engaged to audit the accompanying consolidated financial statements of Option NV ("the company") and its subsidiaries (jointly "the group"), prepared in accordance with International Financial Reporting Standards as adopted by the European Union and with the legal and regulatory requirements applicable in Belgium.
-These consolidated financial statements comprise the consolidated statement of financial position as at 31 December 2012, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, as well as the summary of significant accounting policies and other explanatory notes.
+These consolidated financial statements comprise the consolidated statement of financial position as at 31 December 2012, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of cash flows for the year then ended, as well as the summary of significant accounting policies and other explanatory notes.
 The consolidated statement of financial position shows total assets of 17.466 (000) EUR and the consolidated income statement shows a consolidated profit (group share) for the year then ended of 3.651 (000) EUR.